Dan White

 The biggest challenge for interior designers always seems to be time.
 When it comes to 'blogging' then the most common result is an occasional post.
 Sometimes it's news from the studio, sometimes a clipping from a magazine feature.
 Occasionally it's a quick write up on a design trend which after an initial rush of interest is never looked at again.

-While adding content like this to a website is well meaning, it has two consequences:
+While adding content like this to a website is well meaning, it has two consequences for your SEO:

-First, when this approach happens over a long period of time, content which is off-topic, not read and often thin (ie too few words) means the overall quality of the site is reduced.
-If we had five good service pages but 100 old unused blog posts then the majority of the site doesn't amount to much and can actually begin to harm the performance of your five good pages.
+First, when this approach happens over a long period of time, content which is off-topic, not read or has too few words means the overall quality of the site is reduced.
+If we had 5 good service pages but 100 old unused blog posts then the majority of the site doesn't amount to much and can actually begin to harm the performance of your 5 good pages.

 Second, putting time and effort into adding random content takes away the time and effort which could be added into good content: